How to use direct quotes in essays | Homeschool high school

 From a twig’s having lashed across it open.

-If ellipses were used to shorten the above poem, it would work nicely with quotation marks: “It’s when I’m weary of considerations, / And life is too much like a pathless wood / Where your face burns and tickles with the cobwebs / Broken across it . . . .”
+If I used ellipses to shorten the above poem, it would work nicely with quotation marks: “It’s when I’m weary of considerations, / And life is too much like a pathless wood . . . .”

 Giving Credit Where Credit Is Due

-Every teacher and professor may have slightly different guidelines, but MLA citation format is a good place to start.
-A good reference can be found here: MLA Citation Examples.
+Teachers and professors may have slightly different guidelines, but MLA citation format is a good place to start.

-Teach your high schoolers how to use direct quotes in essays.
+Teach homeschool high schoolers how to use direct quotes in essays.
 With thoughtful research, well-chosen quotations and careful citations, their writing will be ready for the college campus … and beyond.

-Daniella Dautrich is a WriteShop alumna and a graduate of Hillsdale College.
-She and her husband fill their home with books on writing, literature, and computer science.
-Daniella blogs at www.waterlilywriter.wordpress.com.
+Daniella Dautrich is a homeschool and WriteShop alumna and a graduate of Hillsdale College.
+Parents of two young daughters, Daniella and her husband fill their home with books on writing, literature, and computer science.

 Sign up for the WriteShop list to get your free 33 printable word bank prompts.